 And they would have to say that those people are mean.

-There was a New York Times there was a New York Times story, I guess this morning or yesterday.
+And since they dislike Bush more than those people, there was a New York Times story, I guess, this morning or yesterday.

-Um, and this I don't have it in front of me, but the story uh was very sympathetic uh to uh militant Muslims in Iraq and Afghanistan.
+And this, I don't have it in front of me, but the story was very sympathetic to militant Muslims in Iraq and Afghanistan.

-A friend of mine who lost a son in 9-11 sent me an email earlier this morning, and he was just outraged.
+A friend of mine who lost a son in 9-11 sent me an email early this morning.

 Why would the New York Times give sympathy to these people who want to do it again and have already done it?